ProgressNS/nativescript-ui-feedback/README.md

 Progress NativeScript UI is a suite of UI components targeting the NativeScript platform.
 The controls are based on the familiar [Progress Telerik UI for Android](http://www.telerik.com/android-ui) and [Progress Telerik UI for iOS](http://www.telerik.com/ios-ui) suites and expose common API for utilizing these suites Android and iOS cross-platform development.

 # Contributing with issues reports
-In order to provide a fast response and issue resolution to all submitted issues we **require** that all issue reports are done with our predefined "issue template" that is automatically populated in the issue submission form. **Please fill** that template and **DO NOT DELETE IT**, that information is necessary and helpful to us in order to provide you with on time response and issue resolutions.
+In order to provide a fast response and issue resolution to all submitted issues we **require** that all issue reports are done with our predefined "issue template" that is automatically populated in the issue submission form. **Please fill** that template and **DO NOT DELETE IT**, that information is necessary and helpful to us in order to provide you with a timely response.
 If the "issue template" information is not provided **your issue may be closed immediately** without a response.

 # Overview
 ## Distribution